amitchell05/100-days-of-code/log.md

 **Thoughts**: I like styling websites, except when it comes to measuring things (box model etc.).

+### Day 18: September 8, 2020

+**Today's Progress**: I completed half of Colt Steele's Bootstrap section on Udemy, coding along, and building responsive webpages.
+Also, I showed my father how my code for CoderGirl's Assignment 2 works.

+**Thoughts**: It was nice to share my progress with my father, who likes technology.

 ## Saved Example

 ### Day 1: June 27, Monday